INSIDE: How to use a baby romper to make a DIY toddler Tick Tock Croc costume for Halloween. Easy sew tutorial with felt craft sheets.

 How to turn this surfer-themed romper into a teeth-showing, clock-wearing creature of the swamp?

-How to Use a Baby Romper For a Tick Tock Croc Costume
+How to Use a Romper or T-Shirt For a Tick Tock Croc Costume

 Unless you lucky enough to have green clothing in your closet, you will have to rely on fabric dye to give you the green croc look.
 Follow the directions on the fabric dye.